 Meet the EmPOWER Center Team

-Self-care: Biking, walking, and time with her naughty seven year old son
+Self-care: Biking, walking, and time with her naughty eight year old son

 To schedule an appointment with Evelin, call (909) 607-0690

-Evelin Setaghian, Project Sister Counselor located at the EmPOWER Center
+Evelin Setaghian, Part-time Project Sister Counselor located at the EmPOWER Center